hellhorse123/game-showcase/README.md

-This is a kind of clone of the gameShowcase site.
+This is a kind of clone of the rawg.io site.
 Made thanks to the API provided by them.
 The application is written in Next.js + React + JS, using SSR and many functional Hooks.

 First of all, run
 ```